axanim/auto-annotated-portfolio/content/pages/info.md

     colors: colors-f
     items:
       - type: FeaturedItem
-        subtitle: 'Experience:'
+        subtitle: 'Erin:'
-        text: |-
+        text: |+
           **Current**

-          * freelance @freelance.me
+          *   advocacy and support @ never

           **2018-2021**

           *   fullstack at this startup

           **2015**

           *   senior front-end at this place

           **2013**

           *   intern developer at a big company

           **2011**

           *   flipping burgers

         styles:
           self:
             textAlign: left